amesser/circuits/README.rst

 circuit description within ``spice`` subfolder the following licensing conditions hold:

-Copyright (c) 2014 by Andreas Messer.
+Copyright (c) 2014-2016 by Andreas Messer.
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

 The model files within the ``spice`` subfolder ship with their own licenses.
 See the files for more details.

+The script files within the ``scripts`` subfolder are licensed under the GNU General Public License.
+Please see file LICENSE.GPL for details.

 Besides that the external modules located in ``externals`` subdirectory ship with their own licensing conditions.

 Author
 ------
 Andreas Messer <andi@bastelmap.de>